India: Striking doctors defy government over rape, murder – DW – 09/12/2024

 "There are 245 government hospitals in the state, of which only 26 are medical colleges.
 The number of junior doctors is less than 7,500," said the WBJDF in a statement.

 "West Bengal has nearly 93,000 registered doctors.
-Given that only a few medical colleges have junior doctors on strike, how can the entire health care system be said to be collapsing?" they asked.
+Given that only a few medical colleges have junior doctors on strike, how can the entire health care system be said to be collapsing?" it asked.

 'We want justice and we will take it'